-Standards ensure consistency of vital features of goods and services, e.g. safety, interoperability.
+Standards ensure consistency of vital features of goods and services, such as safety, interoperability.
 They help make the development, manufacturing and supply of goods and services more efficient, safer and cleaner.
 Standards make trade between countries easier and fairer and help safeguard users and consumers.

 Q.6 Are standards mandatory or voluntary?

 A.6 All National Standards of Canada are voluntary standards.
 However, some CGSB standards have become mandatory because they are referenced in regulation by a regulatory body or in procurement schemes.

 A standard becomes law if a federal, provincial, or municipal government references it in legislation.